tobiasgrosser/imap-snooze/README.md

 ** Warning: this is beta software.
-I use it myself, but this is an early prototype, which may have serious bugs"
+I use it myself, but this is an early prototype, which may have serious bugs.**